 “Identical twins share 100 percent of their genes while non-identical twins share just 50 percent of their genes.
 Because these sets of twins share the same environment, the scientists were able to compare identical and non-identical twins to estimate the relative contributions of genetic and environmental factors.”

-The sets of identical twins were definitely not the 100% same genetic makeup between themselves at age 16 as they were at conception, and that assumption was the foundation of the researchers’ estimating method.
+The sets of identical twins were definitely not the 100% same genetic makeup between themselves at age 16 as they were at conception, and that assumption was the foundation of the researchers’ model:

 The researchers didn’t provide evidence that “genetic reasons” were causal factors to the stated extent.
-Although the researchers’ estimating method’s numbers may have indicated that the method’s results were valid, that didn’t necessarily mean that the reality of genetic and epigenetic influences on the subjects were represented to the stated precision by the results.
-I think that the weather analogy expressed in An overdependence on P-values applies to this study’s methods.
+Although the model’s numbers may have indicated that the method’s results were valid, that didn’t necessarily mean that the reality of genetic and epigenetic influences on the subjects were represented to the stated precision by the results.

 - How epigenetic DNA methylation of the oxytocin receptor gene affects the perception of anger and fear

 - The degree of epigenetic DNA methylation may be used as a proxy to measure biological age

 The study and its news coverage were full of politically-correct buzzwords – for example, the researchers’ statement: